hyblocker/discord-theme-helper/README.md

 Then use the `--mouseX` and `--mouseY` CSS variables in your theme to access the mouse position.

-Mouse position is relative to the element
+Mouse position is relative to the element.

+### More documentation

+For available CSS variables read [Variables.md](https://github.com/hyblocker/discord-theme-helper/blob/main/Variables.md) For new attributes which get added to the DOM read [Attributes.md](https://github.com/hyblocker/discord-theme-helper/blob/main/Attributes.md)

 # Themes using this plugin

-[Pixelcord](https://github.com/hyblocker/pixelcord) :: Purely CSS based ripple
+[Pixelcord by Hyblocker](https://github.com/hyblocker/pixelcord) :: Purely CSS based ripple [Friends Grid by CorellanStoma](https://github.com/CorellanStoma/Friends-Grid) :: User banners and profile colors